unknown321/wampy/USAGE.md

 <img src="images/settings-winamp.png" alt="winamp settings">

 Use dropdown and "Load skin" button to change skin.
-Upload new skins to `wampy/skins/winamp/` directory on your device.
+Upload new skins to `wampy/skins/winamp/` directory on your device (internal storage only).
 You can get skins from [Winamp Skin Museum](https://skins.webamp.org/).

 `Bitmap font in playlist` sometimes looks cool, consider this a feature.